All gas powered ATVs will have at least one spark plug, if not two, and will need to be replaced.

 While spark plugs are simple, they take a lot of abuse, so replacing them yearly just make sense.

-In fact, if I have an ATV that comes in for not starting or running rough, I always replace the spark plugs and 80% of the time that was the problem.
-You’ll be amazed by how many people spend troubleshooting their ATVs, and it was something as simple as a bad plug.
+In fact, whenever an ATV comes in for issues with starting or running roughly, I always replace the spark plugs, and 80% of the time, that resolves the problem.
+It’s astonishing how much time people spend troubleshooting, only to find out it was something as simple as a faulty spark plug.

-You want to stick to the spark plugs the manufacturer suggest.
-Usually, it’s the NGK Spark Plugs.*
+You want to stick to the spark plugs the manufacturer suggests.
+Usually, it’s the NGK Spark Plugs. (ad)

 Do not buy fancy platinum tipped or whatever BS plugs someone is trying to upsell you on, they’re not worth it.